 Half-yearly reporters are required to include a description of the principal risks and uncertainties for the remaining six months of the financial year to comply with DTR 4.2.7(2).

 Often companies will include a statement that their principal risks and uncertainties have remained unchanged since the date of the last annual report along with a summary of those risks and a cross-reference to the more detailed explanation in the last annual report.
-However, the ongoing uncertainties may result in changes to principal risks and uncertainties since the last annual report.
-For example continued uncertainty as to when lockdown restrictions in the UK will end, potential supply chain, workforce, technology and trading issues resulting from Brexit or regulatory and government action to transition to a low carbon economy may result in changes to existing, or the emergence of new, principal risks and uncertainties that require disclosure.
+However, increased levels of uncertainty, including from the impacts of the conflict between Russia and Ukraine and broader macroeconomic factors, may result in changes to principal risks and uncertainties since the last annual report.

+For example, increased supply-chain disruption, higher commodity prices and inflation, the impact of current and possible future sanctions and wider operational and trading consequences of the conflict between Russia and Ukraine, or regulatory and government action to transition to a low carbon economy may result in changes to existing, or the emergence of new, principal risks and uncertainties that require disclosure.

 In these circumstances, half-yearly financial reporters will need to provide an update in the interim management report, including the specific actions taken by management to mitigate the impacts of the new or changed risk.